|Table of Contents|

 |Carl Harry D. as a young man.|

-Carl Harry D. Williams Claybourn was born on 27 May 1888 in Kinmundy, Illinois.
+Carl Harry D. Williams Claybourn was born on 27 May 1888 in Kinmundy, Illinois as the seventh child of Reuben and Mary Ann Claybourn.
 He married on 30 June 1914, to Esther Victorine Slankard.
 On his World War I draft registration card Carl indicated that he worked as an automobile mechanic, and that he was of medium build, slender, and had dark blue eyes and light brown hair.
 It is not clear that he served in the conflict.

 Carl and Esther lived in Mt.
 Vernon, Illinois but had moved to Springfield, Illinois by 1917.
 By 1928 they had made their way to Fort Worth, Texas, and then in 1930 they were living in Albuquerque, New Mexico.
 The couple had seven children, listed below.
 Esther died on 5 May 1937.
 Harry died roughly four years later on 20 July 1941 and is buried at Chicago Heights, Illinois.

 Oliver Carl Claybourn was born on 17 April 1915 and lived in Columbus, Georgia.
 On 13 November 1941 he enlisted in the armed services at Fort Bliss in El Paso, Texas.
 Oliver served as a Private in the Air Corps.
 His World War II elistment record indicates he had three years of high school, worked as a carpenter, was 6'4" tall, and weighed 159 pounds.
 In 1942, during the height of the war, Oliver married Crystell Keen.
 They had two children, listed below, and by 1955 they were living in Columbus, Georgia.
 Oliver died on 11 August 1963 in Phenix City, Alabama.

 |Carol Louise Claybourn|